-There is a separate direction of research to characterize cones for which every order isomorphim is affine (in $f$).
+There is a separate direction of research to characterize cones for which every order isomorphism is affine (in $f$).
 We refer to \cite{Lemmens2020,walsh:hal-02425988} for some technical conditions ensuring this.
 They unfortunately are not sufficient on spaces like that of continuous functions if not paired with homogeneity assumptions on $J$, in line with the work of \cite{Schffer1979}.

 \paragraph{\bf Structure of the article.} In \Cref{sec:preliminaries} we introduce the notions of irreducibility and of isomorphisms that we consider. \Cref{sec:general_sets} pertains to our main results on order isomorphisms, in particular when commuting with constants, with \Cref{sec:c-convex} devoted to $c$-convex functions.
 In \Cref{sec:examples}, we detail the consequences of these results for continuous and lower semicontinuous functions (\Cref{sec:examples_continuous}), for 1-Lipschitz functions (\Cref{sec:Busemann_Lip}), and finally for convex lower semicontinuous functions (\Cref{sec:examples_convex}).